Criminal proceeds defence group - defence barristers NZ wide

 Liberty is at risk in criminal.

-In the civil jurisdiction, you need to accept there is much paperwork lawyers and yourselves will need to review and work on.
+In the civil jurisdiction, you need to accept there is much paperwork that lawyers and yourselves will need to review and work on.
 We need to work together on this as a team of lawyers and clients.

 Evidence is given by affidavit generally and you can expect the police will make "further enquiries" regarding property ownership, provenance (how the property came to be in a person's hands), and your IRD and banking records at the very least.
 The police will test your evidence as the proceeding goes.
 Further, in civil, our burden of proof is the "balance of probabilities".
 This burden simply asks 'what is more likely than not', rather than the criminal burden of 'beyond reasonable doubt'.
 So, we have a perfect storm of (1) the police doing continual investigation on your property and alleged property ownership arrangements, and (2) the burden of proof the police need to meet is very low.
 We can meet this challenge against Police, easily, but it requires you, our clients and your witnesses and family to be cooperative and constructive with the work we need to do.